Dr. Melodie Lemay-Gaulin, D.Psy, C.Psych

 As a clinical psychologist, I bring both professional expertise and personal understanding to my work with adults and couples.
 I hold a Bachelor's degree in Psychology from McGill University, a certificate in Human Sexuality and Intervention, and a Doctorate in Clinical Psychology from Université de Montréal, with specialized training in sex and couple therapy from the MUHC in Montreal.

-As a late-identified, multiply neurodivergent person, I know firsthand what it's like to feel "othered" or misunderstood.
+As a late-identified neurodivergent person, I know firsthand what it's like to feel "othered" or misunderstood.
 These experiences fuel my commitment to creating a space where you feel truly seen, accepted, and valued in all aspects of who you are.
 That's why authenticity, inclusivity, and affirming care are the cornerstones of my practice.

+My style is informal and largely unstructured.
 I bring my authentic self, warmth, and a touch of playfulness to our sessions, striving to create a safe and supportive space where you feel comfortable exploring, experimenting, and growing.
 I believe in finding the right balance between respecting your pace and gently encouraging you to step outside your comfort zone.